Skip to main content

 groupVar(name, opts?)groupGroup database for the active group contextShared settings for everyone in the group

-groupDeviceVar(name, opts?)groupDevicePersonal DB, name disambiguated per groupPer-group value on this device only (not synced to other devices)
+groupDeviceVar(name, opts?)groupDevicePersonal DB, name disambiguated per groupPer-group value on this device only (not synced to other devices).
+Example: package version prefs (packagePrefs_${packageId}) — see Package lifecycle.

 groupUserVar(name, opts?)groupUserPersonal DB, name disambiguated per groupPer-group, per-user value synced across your devices